 Fly from London to Lusaka on an overnight flight, normally via Dubai.

-Days2-4: Arrive Lusaka and fly to Mfuwe; transfer to Tafika Camp
+Days2-3: Arrive Lusaka & fly to Mfuwe; transfer to Tafika Camp

 On arrival at Lusaka airport, we transfer to a light aircraft for an onward flight to Mfuwe, then drive through colourful local villages and bush to Tafika Camp on the bank of the Luangwa River.

-During our stay in South Luangwa National Park, we can enjoy morning, afternoon and evening game drives and walking safaris, and see some of Zambia’s finest wildlife, including huge concentrations of African elephant, Cape buffalo, leopard, giraffe, hippo, lion and an astonishing 450 species of bird.
+During our stay in South Luangwa National Park, we can enjoy morning, afternoon and evening vehicle and walking safaris, and see some of Zambia’s finest wildlife, including huge concentrations of African elephant, Cape buffalo, leopard, giraffe, hippo, lion and an astonishing 450 species of bird.

 The two groups meet up on return to Tafika, where another two nights on the edge of the Luangwa River provides a final opportunity to spot any wildlife missed previously.